Chapter 17 - Line of Best Fit

 ATMOS: Mine no more.

 I understood now the collective contrast proven to exist in life.
 Obtaining clarity in love’s opposite, the snapshot taken of the rose left decayed to spoil.
-Strange, a part of me found comfort in the fear Carmine brought with her.
+Strange, a part of me found comfort in the fear Carmine had brought with her absence.
 Her tortured puppet, clinging on to the wish that the flower could one day be reborn, oblivious to its continuing decay.
 The feeling of peace that came while driving down a windy road in autumn, with your hand creased out of the window.
 Smiling at the coldness of your finger tips.
 She would be buried, covered with shovel upon shovel of a spring time love.
 Yet every now and then I might wonder about the fleeting shiver of a familiar uncertainty.
-The feeling of frost that brought curiosity to if she was standing at my back, awaiting her chance to devour me once more.
+The feeling of frost that brought curiosity to if someone was standing at my back, awaiting their chance to devour me once more.
 I would need to frame my gaze on Leigh, the one responsible for my escape.
 The one unknowingly tasked with keeping me from ever turning around.
 My eternal love from fear.

 ALASTOR: Job well done Atmos.
 Your training has proven complete.
 Take time to mourn, it is most proper, but when you are complete in waving goodbye to the past, I do ask you come to me at once.
 At such time you’ll be ready for your next mission, if you so choose.